amlalejini/GPTP-2018-Exploring-Evolvable-Specificity-with-SignalGP/documentation/instruction_set.md

 ## Experiment-Specific Instructions

+Below is a table describing instructions used in our experiments that are specific to both the changing environment and distracting environment problems.

 | Instruction   | # Arguments | Uses Tag? | Description |
 | :---          | :---:       | :---:     | :---        |
 | Terminate     | 0           | No | Kill thread `Terminate` is executed on |